truptigaonkar/ecomm/readme.md

 6. Security, User/Admin Authentication:
 	- Only admin users can perform CRUD operation with Categories and Products
 	- Normal user can add/update/delete cart to basket
-7. Pagination feature is available on home page
+7. Pagination feature is available
-8. MYSQL dump of the database named laravelecomm.sql’ is provided.
+8. MYSQL dump of the database named ecomm.sql’ is provided.
 9. Images will be stored in folder ‘public/images’ using laravel package ‘File Storage’

 ### Prerequisites